 SMRC Youth Hub is providing homework support online through STAR Club.
 Students who have lived in Australia for less than 5 years can access this.

 The ABC are helping you to learn from home, with videos, articles and resources for students in years 7 to 10.
 A huge range of subjects are covered, including English, maths, science, technology, geography, history, the arts and economics.

 Do you prefer to learn by listening, through visual cues or in a ‘hands on’ way?
 Understanding your own learning style can help you to study in ways that are more effective and more enjoyable.
 Try this quiz to discover your learning style and how to use it to your advantage.

 Learning something new

-Beyond online learning for school, maybe there’s something else you’re interested in learning more about.
-There is online support for almost any new skill or hobby you can think of!
+Beyond online learning for school, maybe there’s something else you’re interested in learning more about while you’re spending more time at home?
+There are online resources for almost any new skill or hobby you can think of!